Driving Customer Satisfaction in the Utility Sector– Anthony Aguiar, VP of Sales and Business Development, Snipp Interactive

 - Did I mention the website was easy to find?
 The first result in my google search brought me to the outage page.
 Yay for SEO!

-- They were constantly providing updates to customers on what was happening, reminders about safety with downed power lines and to not bring fuel-burning equipment like BBQs and propane stoves into closed spaces, suggestions to stay home and off the roads if travel wasn’t absolutely needed, and reminders to check in on friends and neighbours living near us or – when the roads were better – a safe traveling distance from us.
+- They were constantly providing updates to customers on what was happening, reminders about safety with downed power lines and to not bring fuel-burning equipment like BBQs and propane stoves into closed spaces, suggestions to stay home and off the roads if travel wasn’t absolutely needed, and reminders to check in on friends and neighbors living near us or – when the roads were better – a safe traveling distance from us.
 Aside from their website, this communication came through many platforms including traditional (television & radio) as well as their own social media feeds (Facebook, Twitter and yes … even Instagram!).

 The frontline workers have been and continue to be doing an amazing job restoring power working 16-hour shifts during ridiculous situation.
 The communications staff have been equally as impressive.
-Hydro workers from neighbouring provinces and states are now here pitching in as it’ll be a long and tough cleanup job.
+Hydro workers from neighboring provinces and states are now here pitching in as it’ll be a long and tough cleanup job.

 So now what?
 Now I further inspect the relationship between utility and energy providers, and their customers.
 Here are a few additional thoughts on how to improve this bond: